 Binh Thuy Communal House

-A historical emblem found in nearly every early village, this particular communal house once served as the center of daily life for all citizens.
+A historical emblem found in nearly every early village; this communal house once served as the center of daily life for all citizens.
 Visitors will delight in the wooden carvings and traditional craftsmanship of the structure and get a glimpse into a day in the life of those served by the communal house.

 Shopping in Can Tho

 When it comes to traveling abroad, shopping is a must, even if you only buy one little memento to remember your trip.
-Can Tho features numerous indoor and open air markets that bring local foods, crafts, clothing, music, and entertainment into one-stop shopping hubs.
+Can Tho features numerous indoor and open-air markets that bring local foods, crafts, clothing, music, and entertainment into one-stop shopping hubs.

 Ninh Kieu Pier Tourist Market